NoroffFEU/development-platforms/Firebase-Case-Study.md

 ## NoSQL Database

+Firebase does not offer SQL databases, and you will have to use the NoSQL database they provide.
 This can be both good and bad, depending on your data and structure.
 It is however important to be vigilant when constructing your NoSQL database.
 The topic of databases deserves its own section and is discussed further [Here](#database).

 # Strengths

-## Pricing
+## Easy Startup

-In my opinion, Firebase has an attractive pricing strategy.
-It offers a "Spark" plan, which is free until your app or website reaches a certain amount of traffic or storage.
-These amounts are relatively high if your application mostly deals with low sizes of data.
+The primary benefit of Firebase contra no BaaS or another BaaS provider is that it handles challenging and time-consuming tasks for you, so you can focus on advancing your front end rapidly and with no cost until your application is already highly trafficked.

-For reference, the Spark plan allows 50k monthly active users and 50k documents read from the Firestore database each month for free and the equivalent of 20M messages stored.
-Should however your reads and database contain videos or images, you will likely reach various limits faster.
+For reference, the so-called Spark plan allows 50k monthly active users and 50k documents read from the Firestore database each month for free and the equivalent of 20M messages stored.
+Should however your reads and writes to the database contain videos or images, you will likely reach various limits of data transfer faster.
-The general feeling here is that by the time you need to worry about costs, you should have enough users to not have to worry about the costs.
+The general impression I am getting here is that by the time you need to worry about costs, you should have enough users to not have to worry about the costs.

 ## Well documented